- HK IWSC是目前唯一一个提供亚洲菜式和葡萄酒/清酒搭配奖项的国际比赛

 Pairing suggestions: The complex interplay of preserved vegetables and creamy tofu favour fresh, dry or slightly off dry wines, with medium body.
 Sake and sparkling wine would also pair well.

-Wok-fried Beef Fillets with Beijing Onion
+Wok-fried Beef Fillets with Leeks

 Beijing’s cuisine is known for its bold flavours and this stir fry is no exception.
-Sliced beef loin is stir-fried with black pepper, aromatic leeks, garlic and oyster sauce creating a robust dish on the banquet table.
+Sliced beef fillet is stir-fried with black pepper, aromatic leeks, garlic and oyster sauce creating a robust dish on the banquet table.
 While beef and red wine is a clear match, the ginger and oyster sauce create a complex array of flavor to keep in mind when pairing.

 Pairing suggestions: A fruity red (of medium to full body) or an off-dry sake would pair with the meat content and complex flavor.